dapr/docs/concepts/actor/actors_features.md

 All timers are stopped when the actor is deactivated as part of garbage collection.
 No timer callbacks are invoked after that.
 Also, the Dapr Actors runtime does not retain any information about the timers that were running before deactivation.
 It is up to the actor to register any timers that it needs when it is reactivated in the future.

-You can create a timer for an actor by calling the Http/gRPC request to Darp.
+You can create a timer for an actor by calling the Http/gRPC request to Dapr.

 ```
 POST,PUT http://localhost:3500/v1.0/actors/<actorType>/<actorId>/timers/<name>